SageJasinski/reading-notes/Markdown-Notes.md

 Check out my [GitHub](github.com/Sagejasinski)

-When makeing links it is important to note that there is no space between the last squar bracket of the word and the begining parenthases of the URL.
+❗When makeing links it is important to note that there is no space between the last squar bracket of the word and the begining parenthases of the URL.

 ## You Made it!!
 I can't belive you got this far you must be so excited to learn markdown.
 Ok since your so gungho about it how about a little review?

 1. When makeing a heading you should __________ between your # and the beging of your heading.
-2. To make a Single word **bold** You should use two ___ at the beging and end of the word
+2. To make a Single word **bold** You should use two ___ at the beging and end of the word.
 3. If your are makeing a block quote you should leave a __________ between the last line of your sentence and the first line of your quote as best practice
 4. True or False: You should put a space between the [squar brackets] and the (Parenthases) of your URL?

 ### Where are the answers?
+The answers are in the article above.
+The are preceded with an ❗mark before the line that holds the answer.
+But I already know you got all of them correct because your smart like that.